In this episode, I share my experience with sleep training my children and I rant about the inadequacy of healthcare for mothers of large families.

+You don’t have to be a scholar in demographics to see that large families are not the cause of overpopulation.
+Assuming that you accept the arguments in favour of overpopulation.
 A quick glance at the literature shows that concerns over demographic decline are at least as pressing as those relating to overpopulation.
 Birth rates (the number of live births per thousand of population per year) and fertility rates (the average number of children born to women of childbearing years) are declining throughout the world.
 While many under-developed countries still show birth rates over the population renewal rate (2.1 children per women), their birth rates are in decline.
 Statistics suggest that the increasing world population is not caused by too many births but by an increase in life expectancy.
 In other words, we didn’t start breeding like rabbits; we just stopped dropping like flies.
 The elderly population is on the increase worldwide but the children population is decreasing steadily.

 Blaming large families like ours for overpopulation discounts the fact that for countries like Canada, the fertility rate is significantly below the population renewal rate despite a handful of large families.
 Think about it: the fertility rate of 1.1 children per woman includes women like me.
 We don’t seem to be making a noticeable difference.
 If anything, we make demographic decline slightly less scary.
 I often meet funny people who enjoy telling me:

 “I’m happy that there are people like you to make up for people like me.”